Need help? See the information on how to use HR Organiser.

 If you're part-time and don't work a five-day standard pattern you will be able to determine your pro-rata entitlement using one of the annual leave and bank holiday calculators provided above.

-For each leave year (April - March) the number of bank holidays/closure days within that leave year is shown in the calculator.
+For each leave year (August-July) the number of bank holidays/closure days within that leave year is shown in the calculator.
 The pro-rata entitlement is calculated in hours where each full-time day is equivalent to 7.2 hours.
 The number of hours that you should have worked on the bank holiday/closure days is deducted from your entitlement.

 If your working pattern means you have more bank holidays in your working pattern due to the days the bank holidays fall on, it's possible to have a negative entitlement, depending on your working pattern and how the bank holiday and closure days fall in a particular year.
 If you have a negative entitlement this means that you owe the University that number of hours shown, and this amount will be deducted from your total annual leave entitlement within HR Organiser.

-If you start or leave your part-time job (and you're not working a standard five-day pattern) during the holiday year, the number of weeks you're due to work during the leave year should be entered in the calculator to determine your entitlement for the part of the year you're working.
+If you start or leave your part-time job during the holiday year, the number of weeks you're due to work during the leave year should be entered in the calculator to determine your entitlement for the part of the year you're working.

 If you're part-time (and not working a standard five-day pattern) and you change your hours of work during the holiday year the pro-rata bank holiday/closure day entitlement will need to be calculated in separately for each period you worked different hours.
 These will then be added together to give you your full years entitlement.